- 6.1.1. Format

-Please see the example in the Quick Start Guide for how to enter formats correctly.
+Please see the example in the Quick Start Guide For New Contributors for how to enter formats correctly.

 - 1 x CD - for one CD